About us

-My journey began in the middle of lockdown when I started to suffer from a really bad hormonal acne.
+My journey began when I started to suffer from a really bad hormonal acne.
 I was looking for a natural remedy and skincare that was suitable for my over-sensitive skin.
 Intensive research led to trying loads of different brands who claimed to help.

 I invested in all sorts of products but I found myself being unsatisfied and constantly spending money on skincare products that didn't work.
 That brought me back into the vicious circle of frustration and low confidence.